Outdoor Tree Inventory: Mixing RFID, GPS, and Pictures

 With RFID, you squeeze the trigger from 10-20' away and get the exact tree ID.
 At the same time, we can store the GPS, and you can add a fresh picture.

-Our low-cost, high-performance TX tag is perfect for this.
-It's synthetic and will survive outdoors for at least ten years.
-It should last for-ever, but many compounds begin to fail at the 15+ year mark—adhesives, inks all fade.
+Our low-cost, high-performance TR tag is perfect for tracking trees.
+It's synthetic (plastic) and will survive outdoors for at least ten years.
+It should last for-ever, but many compounds begin to fail at the 15+ year mark — adhesives, inks all fade.
 The RFID tag should not fail and should last the life of tree growth.
 Just ensure it's attached well.

 Place the tag on the tree with a loose strap around the base.
 The tag can go on a plastic sleeve or in a plastic holder.
 You don't need to 'see' the tag, so placing the tag in a sleeve will prevent adhesive loss/tag peeling off the tree.